 If you’re not willing to switch just yet, secure email apps like Canary Mail are a viable solution.

 It seems that many people were initially willing to put up with a few adverts when using Gmail, considering its overall quality.
-But in 2021, from a privacy perspective, continuing to use the service no longer makes sense.
+But, from a privacy perspective, continuing to use the service in 2023 makes no sense.

-Instead, many options are available which use a business model built around keeping your emails encrypted and safe, and which won’t monetise your data.
+Instead, many options are available which use a business model built around keeping your emails encrypted and safe, and which won’t monetize your data in the process.

 This guide was updated on 3 April, 2023.